 - Contact Us

-Despite our stringent efforts to ensure that every patient has a positive experience, there will be occasions when patients or visitors may be unhappy with some aspect of their care or the environment.
+Despite our very best efforts to ensure that every patient has a positive experience, there will be occasions when patients or visitors may be unhappy with some aspect of their care or the environment.

-In the first instance, if you are unhappy with any aspect of your care, however small, please speak to any member of our staff and we will endeavour to put things right straightaway.
-If this cannot be done or you remain dissatisfied, our Clinic Manager will be happy to speak or meet with you to resolve your concerns.
-Any member of Midland Eye staff can make contact with them or, in their absence, an alternative member of the Senior Management Team.
+We hope that if you are unhappy with any aspect of your care you are able to speak to a member of staff at the time who will then endeavour to put things right straight away.
+If this cannot be done or you remain dissatisfied, either the Hospital Director or Clinic Manager would also be happy to speak or meet with you to resolve your concerns.

 The Clinic Manager